Deciphering scientific classification

 Naming rules

 Modern scientific classification was designed by Carl Linnaeus (1707-1778), a Swedish botanist and physician who loved nature.
-Called the Father of Taxonomy, during his lifetime he named and classified several thousand species.
+Called the Father of Taxonomy, he named and classified several thousand species during his lifetime.

-Using the example above, there are many foxes with the “last name” of Vulpes, but only one that also has the “first name” of vulpes.
+Scientists use “binomial nomenclature” to name each life-form on our planet.
+This simply means they use two words for a name—the genus and species, always in that order.
+Think of it as equivalent to a person’s last name, followed by their first name.
+Again using the Red Fox, there are many foxes with the “last name” of Vulpes, but only one that also has the “first name” of vulpes.
 A clearer example might be tree squirrels.
 They all have the “last name” (genus) of Sciurus, but only the Fox Squirrel has the “first name” (species) of niger.
-There is an exception to the two-name rule, which occurs when referring to a subspecies — then three names are allowed, such as Homo sapiens sapiens.
+There is an exception to the two-name rule, which occurs when referring to a subspecies—then three names are allowed, such as Homo sapiens sapiens.

 Why Latin?

-You’ve no doubt noticed that scientific names are always in Latin, hard to decipher, and hard to pronounce unless you speak Latin (even then, scientists differ in pronunciation).
-This custom serves a purpose, however, as it avoids confusion between speakers of different languages.
-For example, in Spanish the common name for “Red Fox” is Zorro rojo; in German it’s roter Fuchs; and in Greek it’s κόκκινη αλεπού.
-But, every scientist in the world knows which animal this is by its Latin name, Vulpes vulpes.
+You’ve undoubtedly noticed that scientific names are always in Latin, hard to decipher, and hard to pronounce unless you speak it (even then, scientists differ in pronunciation).
+However, this custom serves an essential purpose as it avoids confusion between speakers of different languages.
+For example, in Spanish, the common name for “Red Fox” is Zorro rojo; in German, it’s roter Fuchs; and in French it’s Renard rouge.
+Yet, every scientist in the world knows which animal this is by its Latin name, Vulpes vulpes.

 Just for fun, here’s another classification, this time using humans, because we can easily relate to the physical descriptions that separate us from other animals at each level.